amtulifra/attention-is-all-you-need/README.md

 ## Results

-On the Multi30k test set, the model achieves:
+On the Multi30k test set, the model currently shows these metrics:

-- BLEU Score: ~[Your BLEU score here]
-- Training Loss: ~[Your training loss here]
-- Validation Loss: ~[Your validation loss here]
+- **BLEU Score**: 0.38 (needs improvement)
+- **Exact Match**: 0.0%
+- **Token Accuracy**: 17.0%
+- **Average Length Difference**: +12.5 tokens

+> Note: These results suggest the model requires further training and tuning.
+The outputs show signs of overfitting or training issues, with repetitive patterns and poor translation quality.

 ## References